radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 **Log Output Format**

 The output formats for the access log are text and CSV by default.

+**Customizing Timestamp Format and Timezone**

+In self-managed Identity Data Management, you can format timestamps in ISO format and specify a timezone for vds_server_access.log.

+To configure:

+1. Navigate to Tuning > Log Settings.

+2. Select RadiantOne LDAP Access and expand Advanced.

+3. Configure the following:
+   * USE ISO TIMESTAMP FORMAT: Check to enable ISO 8601 formatting (e.g., 2026-02-14T01:55:10.668Z UTC).
+   * TIMESTAMP TIMEZONE: Select your desired timezone (e.g., UTC) from the list.

+4. Click Save.

+To verify:
+Open Server Control Panel > Log Viewer > vds_server_access.log to confirm new entries display the updated timestamp and timezone.

 **Bind DN Information in vds_server_access.log**